sous-chefs/ntp/README.md

   - Array, should be a list of restrict lines to restrict access to NTP clients on your LAN.

-* ntp['ntpdate']['disable']

-  - Boolean, disables the use of ntpdate-debian if set to true.
-  - Defaults to false, and will not disable ntpdate.
-There is usually no init service to manage with ntpdate.
-Therefore it should not conflict with ntpd in most cases.

 ### Platform specific